Register with Accommodations

 3. Complete the “List of Questions” on the next page to provide further information which will help the RCPD pair you with the right Access Specialist.

 4. Save your application and proceed to uploading documentation.
 Our documentation page includes documentation standards and submission guidelines.
-If you do not have documentation to share, please contact us.
+Your form will not be reviewed until you have submitted documentation.

 5. Submit your application.
 You will receive a confirmation email.